conestack/cone.ugm/README.rst

 and browse ``http://localhost:8081/``.
 Default ``admin`` user password is ``admin``.

-The "roles" part in the principal form is only displayed if roles configuration is sane.
+The "roles" behavior in the principal form is only displayed if roles configuration is sane.
 The LDIF imported for test layer does not provide the roles container by default.
 Browse "Settings -> LDAP Roles" and perform "create roles container" action if you want to enable roles in the demo.

 **Note**: If ``python_ldap`` fails, don't use buildout offline mode!